 Reid immediately suspects Beth’s husband, whose affair is a poorly kept secret.
 He has an airtight alibi—but he also has a motive, and the evidence seems to point to him.
 Kate and Reid, along with the sisters’ closest childhood friends, struggle to make sense of Beth’s death, but they only find more questions: Who else would have wanted Beth dead?
 What’s the significance of Moonlight?

 Twenty years ago, Reid vowed to protect Beth and Kate—and he’s failed.
 Now solving the case is turning into an obsession . . .

 When Beth and Kate Lathrop were teenagers, they suffered a tragedy that left their mother dead and a valuable painting stolen.
 Now, Beth and Kate are grown, and it seems life is repeating itself when Beth is found murdered and the same painting is once again missing.

-A lot of characters and points of view, though the story is primarily from Kate’s POV.
+There are a lot of characters and points of view in Last Day, though the story is primarily from Kate’s POV.
 Kate discovers her sister Beth has been murdered.
 Conor is the detective working the case, and he has a link to the sister’s past.
 Pete is Beth’s husband and a primary suspect in her death.
 Nicola is Pete’s mistress.
 Sam is Beth and Pete’s daughter.
 There are also a lot of friends mentioned throughout the book.

+Last Day was a disturbing and mysterious thriller.
 This book hooked me at the start, but disappointed me in the end.
 It’s a good mystery, and I imagine a lot of readers will enjoy it.
 For me, the number of characters and their various stories bogged down the novel.
 While some tangents were entertaining, the primary mystery was the only thing I was interested in.
-Disturbing and mysterious.